 RELATED: Learn more about the benefits of lycopene for men’s sexual health

 Raspberries also contain a group of flavonoids called anthocyanins, which are recognized for their role in reducing inflammation and promoting heart health.
 (Anthocyanins are also the pigment that gives raspberries their sexy, red color.)
+Because they promote blood flow and heart health, they also promote sexual performance because healthy blood flow is essential to sexual arousal and climax.

 According to the USDA’s FoodData Central, fresh raspberries also offer 8 grams of fiber per one-cup serving.
 Although you might not link fiber with your sexual health, fiber is essential to looking and feeling your sexiest.
+So you should always be on the lookout for fiber-rich foods like raspberries to keep yourself in your sexual prime.

-Raspberry benefits for male sexual health
+Benefits for male sexual health

+Raspberry health benefits include a few that are particularly beneficial to men.
+They are recognized as a source of manganese, a nutrient identified as essential to sexual health – particularly for men’s sexual health.
 The fruit is also a source of potassium, a nutrient linked with men’s heart health.
 (Keep in mind that anything that helps keep your heart pumping, will increase your chances of achieving sexual arousal and climax.)

+Lastly, there is a possible link between the high vitamin C content in raspberries and improved sperm DNA.
+In fact, one 2012 study proved that certain micronutrients, including C, improved sperm quality.
 So if you are part of a couple trying to get pregnant, eating more fruits like raspberries, rich in vitamin C, may improve your outcome.
 But be sure to check with a fertility specialist before relying solely on fresh fruit.

 RELATED: Discover 5 foods to eat for fertility

-What is a raspberry sexually?
+What does raspberry mean sexually?

+There are a couple of slang uses for raspberry, both of which are linked with sex.
 The first, the more innocent of the two is the act of pressing your lips on someone’s skin and blowing so that your lips vibrate and make a whoopie cushion-like sound.
 This playful treatment can be applied to pretty much any body part from the neck to the arm to the stomach and isn’t necessarily linked with sex.

 Neither of these raspberries will promote sexual health but depending on what you’re into, they could give the word raspberry a sexy, new meaning.
+As for everyone else, I recommend eating the raspberry fruit in abundance whenever they’re in season.

-Storing and serving raspberries
+Storage and serving suggestions

 Because of their fragility, raspberries in perfection are a rare and short-lived treat.
 Despite being among the world’s most nutritional foods, they are considered an indulgent delicacy.
+For a sensual treat, surprise your lover with a bowl of plump, just-picked berries accompanied by nothing more than a dollop of whipped cream.

 Most readily available from mid-summer to fall, raspberries should be stored carefully to prevent spoilage.
 They should always be kept in the refrigerator, preferably topped with a paper towel to help prevent excess moisture.
 Stored this way, the precious fruits will last around 24-48 hours.

 You can serve them for every meal of the day.
-Here are a few of my favorite recipes including raspberries.
+Here are a few of my favorite recipes including raspberries:

 Recipes